readthedocs/sphinx-hoverxref/docs/configuration.rst

 .. confval:: hoverxref_default_types

-   Description: Style to use by default when for the embedded content when using ``:hoverxref:`` role.
+   Description: Style to use by default when hover each type of reference (role).
-   It also affect the style of and ``:ref:``

    Default: ``{}``